CholeskyQR with Randomization and Pivoting for Tall Matrices (CQRRPT): Getting to know our algorithm

-Our first property of interest, \textit{rank revealing QR} (RRQR), concerns how well the spectrum of $\Roo_{\ell}$ approximates the leading singular values of $\mtx{X}$, and how well the spectrum of $\Rtt_{\ell}$ approximates the trailing singular values of $\mtx{X}$.
-When $\mtx{X}$ is fixed, we can describe the approximation quality by a sequence of constants $f_1,\ldots,f_k$, all at least unity.
-Formally, \code{qrcp} satisfies the \emph{RRQR property} for $\mtx{X}$ up to a factors $(f_\ell)_{\ell=1}^{k}$ if, for all $\ell \leq k$, we have
+We first consider the \textit{rank revealing QR} (RRQR) property.
+This concerns how well the spectrum of $\Roo_{\ell}$ approximates the leading singular values of $\mtx{X}$, and how well the spectrum of $\Rtt_{\ell}$ approximates the trailing singular values of $\mtx{X}$.
+When $\mtx{X}$ is fixed, we can describe the approximation quality by a sequence of coefficients $f_1,\ldots,f_k$, all at least unity.
+Formally, \code{qrcp} has the \emph{RRQR property} for $\mtx{X}$ with coefficients $(f_\ell)_{\ell=1}^{k}$ if, for all $\ell \leq k$, we have